jnutt367/jnutt367/README.md

 ### I have been doing the best I can to learn and build more with the best technologies around.

-### I've had time to reflect on this wonderfully amazing journey that web development can be and should be, but then again sometimes isn't lol.
+### I've had time to reflect on this wonderfully amazing journey that web development can be and should be, but then again sometimes isn't.

 ### When I started I was scared to death I would not be able to learn this or that.

-What I've learned is that it will be harder to get someone to give you a shot TO learn what they need than it will be for you to learn it.
+###  What I've learned is that it will be harder to get someone to give you a shot to learn what they need, than it will be for you to learn it.

-### So, back at it , building websites for friends and clients alike with higher aspirations for a future and a hope for older developers like me, who got a late start, but are hard at work and already taking their off time to learn new technologies and create beautiful creations with them. 🩹 👼
+### So, back at it , building websites for friends and clients alike with higher aspirations for a future and a hope for older developers like me,
+### Who got a late start, are hard at work and already taking their off time to learn new technologies and create beautiful creations with them. 🩹 👼
 ## Builder/ Coder/ Creator 👷🏻‍♂️ / 🧩/ 🖥 ⌨️
 ## Job Seeker 📝
 ## Daily Learner  🤔